 Ans.
 A system administrator or the owner of a file or directory can grant permission using the <chmod> command.

-User adds permission to a file using “+” symbol and denies permission using “–” symbol, along with one or more of the following letters.
+The user adds permission to a file using the “+” symbol and denies permission using the “–” symbol, along with one or more of the following letters.

 - -w(write), and